 What fairy tale character do we relate to?

 Who is it … Belle, Beauty, Beast, Bluebeard, Bambi?
 Think about their qualities … do they empower or limit to us?
-If we are wise, we will understand both parts of us, the Beauty and the Beast and NOT categorize ourselves as EITHER.
+If we are wise, we will understand both parts of us.
+Recognizing the Beauty and the Beast and NOT categorizing ourselves as EITHER.
 Our ability to do this greatly determines our “self”-worth and compassion for others and their character traits.
-Then, let’s apply our imaginations to build ourselves into strong, healthy characters who live “happily-ever-after.”
+Then, let’s apply our imaginations to build ourselves into strong, healthy characters who live “happily-ever-after”.

 What say ye?